sdsc-hpc-training-org/reverse-proxy/README.md

 # SDSC Reverse Proxy Service

-Prerequesites:
+### Prerequesites:

-* Anaconda
+#### Anaconda
 The reverse proxy service relies on you handling your own python package installation.
-It was designed with Anaconda in mind {?Miniconda?}.
+It was designed with Anaconda in mind.
 You can install Anaconda on your login node using wget: `wget https://repo.continuum.io/archive/Anaconda3-2018.12-Linux-x86_64.sh`.
+More info [here](https://stackoverflow.com/questions/38080407/how-can-i-install-the-latest-anaconda-with-wget#38080641).

-Many data scientists are very familiar with Anaconda.
-If not, check it out [here](https://www.anaconda.com/products/individual)
+If you're not familiar with Anaconda, check it out [here](https://www.anaconda.com/products/individual).

 You can install python packages in a conda environment while your notebook is running.
 This is useful if you forgot a package, you won't have to worry about cancelling and restarting your job before installing.
+However, it is recommended that you install all required packages beforehand to save yourself valuable compute time.

+#### Python Packages
+You'll need to install jupyter using `conda install jupyter`.
+More info [here](https://anaconda.org/anaconda/jupyter).
+If you want to use jupyterlab, install that.

 ### Usage: ./start_notebook.sh [-p <string>] [-d <string>] [-A <string>] [time]